dlunizg/dlunizg.github.io/labs/lab4EN.md

   <div class="figcaption figcenter">Encoder part</div>
 </div>

 Similar to the decoder, the parameters $$\Phi$$ include the weights and the biases of the encoder layers and they are determined by the training process.
-Complexity of $$q(\mathbf z \vert \mathbf x) $$ depends on the number of hidden layers and the number of neurons in them.
+The complexity of $$q(\mathbf z \vert \mathbf x) $$ depends on the number of hidden layers and the number of neurons in them.

 The model is now complete, we only need a goal function that we can optimize by selecting the parameters $$\Theta$$ and $$\Phi$$ correctly.